-Van received the highly regarded Super Lawyers' Rising Star distinction in the area of family and matrimonial law in 2014, and again for 2015, 2016, 2017.
+Van received the highly regarded Super Lawyers' Rising Star distinction in the area of family and matrimonial law in 2014 - 2017.

 In 2017, Attorney and Practice Magazine awarded Van its Top 10 Attorneys in Virginia in Family Law award.